nlholm/docker-demo-documentation/docker-demo-documentation.md

 ```

-We put in place the following configurations:
+We put in place the following configuration:
-1. Worker processes are set to one, so only one http request per worker.
+1. Worker processes are set to one, meaning Nginx uses a single operating system process to handle all incoming connections.
 2. Upstream acts as load balancer.
-Default is round robin, so it will pick one server at a time to send the requests to.
+Default is round robin, so it will pick one server at a time to send the request to.
 3. Location acts as reverse proxy.
 It will get the request from the client and forward it to our servers.
 4. Nginx listens in port 80 and serves the localhost address.